aws-samples/realtime-toxicity-detection/notebooks/README.md

 We will use the SageMaker Studio IDE as our single pane of glass for this stage of the solution, as it exposes all the platform features we need, and more.
 If you don't yet have a SageMaker Studio Domain setup, there is a [quick start wizard](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html) in the AWS console.

-The SageMaker Platform components we will be using are
+The SageMaker Platform components we will be using include

 - A fully managed web based [Jupyter Lab IDE](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html)
 - SageMaker [SkLearn processing](https://docs.aws.amazon.com/sagemaker/latest/dg/use-scikit-learn-processing-container.html) environment for offloading our NLP pre-processing onto appropriately sized compute